tubalcaine/patchhost/README.md

 # patchhost
-A Python BigFix script to apply all relevant patches to a single host through the REST API
+A Python BigFix REST API demo script to apply all relevant patches to a single host.
+Not a realistic use case.